Skip to main content

 • For Email recipients, select recipients, who are members of your team in Vantage, you want to receive the alert.

-• Optionally, select any Slack or Microsoft Teams channels you want to receive the alert.
+• Optionally, select any Slack channels, Microsoft Teams channels, or Jira projects you want to receive the alert.

 Click to view example image